Hunters Sharing the Harvest offers unique way to give back

 “The program feels like it’s really suited to our region.
 We have a lot of hunters, and lots of people who need help,” Moyer said.

-Haines Meat Processing in Gibbon Glade accepts deer in Fayette County, while Hungarian Smokehouse in Carmichaels accepts it in Greene County.
+Hungarian Smokehouse in Carmichaels accepts deer in Greene County, while Haines Meat Processing in Gibbon Glade accepts deer in Fayette County.

 Washington County hunters who would like to donate can take deer to Bobeck’s Deer Processing in Monongahela, Lenik Deer Processing in Finleyville or Shuba’s Processing in Washington.